 How Dog Matching Works at Oregon Humane Society

 The database listing is updated every 10 minutes.
-Adopters can surf through listings that offer a photo, vital statistics and information about each dog’s personality.
-For instance, Lewis “is a social butterfly who really seems to enjoy meeting other people and dogs.”
+Adopters can surf through listings that offer a photo, vital statistics, and information about each dog’s personality.
+For instance, Lewis “is a social butterfly who seems to enjoy meeting other people and dogs.”
 However, Lewis isn’t suited to a home with cats.

 Successful Online Adoptions

-“We’re very happy with it,’’ Lytle says.
+“We’re very happy with it,” Lytle says.
 “We’ve gotten good feedback from the community.”

-Across the Country Other Shelters Have Also Taken the Dog Adoption Process Online.
+Across the Country, Other Shelters Have Also Taken the Dog Adoption Process Online.

 Meet Your Match – ASPCA

-The ASPCA’s Meet Your Match program evaluates animals in order to help owners bring home their ideal companion.
+The ASPCA’s Meet Your Match program evaluates animals to help owners bring home their ideal companion.
 “Meet Your Match isn’t just based on superficial qualities.
-We go deeper, including asking about the pet’s personality, your personality and other important factors,” says Senior Vice President Gail Buchwald of the ASPCA Adoption Center.
+We go deeper, including asking about the pet’s personality, your personality, and other important factors,” says Senior Vice President Gail Buchwald of the ASPCA Adoption Center.
 Whatever the outcome, the resulting adoption is a win-win for the owner and the pet.

 Iams Home 4 the Holidays

-This program is one of several pet adoption drives taking place now.
+This program is one of numerous pet adoption drives taking place now.
 According to The Humane Society of the United States, of the 8 million pets that enter animal shelters and rescue groups every year, approximately 3 million of these healthy and treatable pets are euthanized due to lack of adoption.
-John Van Zante, spokesperson for the Helen Woodward Animal Center in Santa Fe, Calif., who helped start Home 4 the Holidays, says the data in 1998 for San Diego County alone where 40,000 dogs and cats were euthanized, led to the creation of Home 4 the Holidays.
+John Van Zante, spokesperson for the Helen Woodward Animal Center in Santa Fe, Calif., who helped start Home 4 the Holidays, says the data in 1998 for San Diego County alone, where 40,000 dogs and cats were euthanized, led to the creation of Home 4 the Holidays.

 Your local PetSmart store has a PetSmart Charities Adoption Center, which helps to match potential owners with a canine companion.
 “PetSmart charities partners with more than 2,000 animal welfare organizations, which use this space to showcase pets looking for a home,” says PetSmart Charities Communication Manager Michelle Thompson.
-“To date, PetSmart Charities has helped save the lives of more than 4 million pets through adoptions.”
+“To date, PetSmart Charities has helped save more than 4 million pets through adoptions.”
 You can visit PetSmartCharities to find an adoption event near you.

 Before You Begin Adopting a Dog Online